TheHWcave/PIC-freq.counter-modification/HiRes_Freq_RPM1234_Event_counter/readme.txt

 count = event counting up to 99999

 Note: in event counting mode, pressing the button at any time resets the counter back to zero

+Use the _V2 files which contain fixes for improved measurements in the 1..4MHz range and a fix in the timing loop.